starman5/cs161-new/psets/pset1answers.md

 Ptiter traverses the internal pagetable structure.
 It visits every level of the pagetable except the top level.

 Each idle cpu runs a dummy process that blocks until interrupted.
 Each cpu allocates a struct proc for this dummy process.
 But these struct procs are not captured by the memviewer.
+The reason for these idle processes is so that even if a core has nothing to do, it can still handle interrupts.
+It needs to be running some thread for interrupts to be handled.
+Here's why: Think about what happens when we receive an interrupt.
+In k-exception.S, we assume that there is a currently executing thread.
+We change registers, like %rip, to now run the interrupt handling code.
+If there is no currently executing code, this doesn't work.
+Maybe you could set %rip to the interrupt handling code.
+But what about %cr3?
+There is not a valid pagetable for the interrupt handler to use.
+What about %rsp?
+There is no struct proc memory for stack space for the interrupt handler.
+So you do need a thread to be running on the core for it to be able to handle interrupts.

 Grading notes